 Data Storage and Transfer

 Your data is physically stored on servers which have achieved the highest level of security certification, as used by banks and government services.
 Our servers are located in London, United Kingdom.
-Only a very limited number of authorised staff from Heydoc Limited can access these servers.
+Only a very limited number of authorised staff from Semble Limited can access these servers.
 Data is replicated continuously, with multiple copies stored between security centres to ensure immediate failover.
 Data in transfer is fully encrypted using the most secure cryptographic technologies available (256-bit level of encryption).
-This means that when you access your data via the internet the Heydoc server will negotiate a secure link with the end user via a process called SSL.
+This means that when you access your data via the internet the Semble server will negotiate a secure link with the end user via a process called SSL.
 This is the same technology used for online banking and credit card transactions and is known to be the most secure system available.

 What Information Do We Collect?

 Information you voluntarily submit to the website

 We may collect personal information from you such as your name or email address.
 For example, you may voluntarily submit information to the Website by leaving a comment, subscribing to a newsletter, or submitting a contact form.

 We automatically collect certain information about you and the device with which you access the Website.
 For example, when you use the Website, we will log your IP address, operating system type, browser type, referring website, pages you viewed, and the dates/times when you accessed the Website.
 We may also collect information about actions you take when using the Website, such as links clicked.